 Senior Community Cricket

-There are eight metropolitan community cricket associations in Adelaide who offer various combinations of Senior Cricket, Junior Cricket and Women’s Cricket.
+There are seven metropolitan community cricket associations in Adelaide who offer various combinations of Senior Cricket, Junior Cricket and Women’s Cricket.
+Four metropolitan associations provide senior competitions, while the Southern Cricket Association caters for the lower southern suburbs and is now included in the Country zones.

 These associations play a pivotal role in the South Australian cricket pathway, connecting children who have been introduced to the game through MILO in2CRICKET or their Primary School with a cricket club structure.
 This connection leads to long-term involvement in the game of cricket.

-Please find below some details on eight metropolitan community cricket associations.
+Please find below some details on the metropolitan community cricket associations.

 The ATCA has enjoyed a long and successful involvement with cricket in this state since its registration with the South Australian Cricket Association (SACA) on 26 October 1932.